 This Competition represents our commitment to the pursuit of superior artistic expression through piano performance!
-COMPETITION INFORMATION Registration will open February 1st, 2022 and continue through May 15th, 2022.
+COMPETITION INFORMATION Registration is open from February 15th, 2022 and continue through May 15th, 2022.
 Deadline for video recording submission is May 24th, 2022.
-The Competition will consist of three divisions as follows – Division I: Ages 10 and under Division II: Ages 11-14 Division III: Ages 15-18 Preliminary Round : ALL participants will submit a video via YouTube for adjudication.
+See a video overview of the registration process The Competition will consist of three divisions as follows: Division I: Ages 10 and under Division II: Ages 11-14 Division III: Ages 15-18 Preliminary Round : ALL participants will submit a video via YouTube for adjudication.
 Instructions on video format and submission TBA.
-Final Round: ALL Finalists will perform LIVE at the Final Round of the Competition to be held on Sunday, June 12th, 2022.
+Final Round: ALL Finalists will perform LIVE at the Final Round of the Competition

 CONGRATULATIONS to the WINNERS, TEACHERS and ALL PARTICIPANTS in the 2021 STEINWAY SOCIETY PIANO COMPETITION!
 We applaud your dedication and your high level of performance!
 The JUDGES COMMENTS for this year’s competition will be sent out via email mid-July to ALL PARTICIPANTS.
 We are now in the process of planning the WINNERS CONCERT EVENTS starting this FALL.